 Getting your run done in the morning fills you with a sense of accomplishment and sets the tone for a productive, upbeat, and successful day ahead.

-Some runners find that after they run in the morning, they are prone to make better health choices for the rest of the day, feel more empowered and confident at work, and have buoyed self-efficacy to take on difficult tasks on the to-do list.
+Some runners find that after they run in the morning, they are prone to make better health choices for the rest of the day, have higher energy levels, feel more empowered and confident during their workday, and have buoyed self-efficacy to take on difficult tasks on the to-do list.

 #5: Running In the Morning May Improve Your Focus